 - Science and Engineering and Applied Science

 The online course catalogue contains information about which distribution requirement a course will fulfill.

 Courses used to fulfill the distribution requirement may be taken pass/fail, with the permission of the instructor.
-However, when the same courses are being used to fulfill a concentration or secondary field requirement, there may be limitations on the pass/fail options.
-Students should consult with their advisers before choosing this option.
+However, when the same courses are being used to fulfill a concentration or secondary field requirement, there may be limitations on pass/fail options.
+Students should check with their advisers.

 Please consult the Harvard College Handbook for Students for more information on requirements for the Harvard College degrees.